Thylacoleo: Postcranium

-Thylacoleo had extremely strong forelimbs, with retractable, cat-like claws, a trait previously unseen in marsupials.
-Thylacoleo also possessed enormous hooked claws set on large semi-opposable thumbs, which were used to capture and disembowel prey.
-The long muscular tail was similar to that of a kangaroo.
-Specialised tail bones called chevrons allowed the animal to balance on its back legs, and freed the front legs for slashing and grasping.

-Retractable claws would remain sharp by protecting them from being worn down on hard surfaces.
-The first digits ("thumbs") on each hand were semi-opposable and bore an enlarged claw.
-Palaeontologists believe this would have been used to grapple its intended prey, as well as providing it with a sure footing on tree trunks and branches.
+Thylacoleo had highly mobile and powerful forelimbs used to grapple prey, with each manus having a single very large retractable hooked claw set on large semi-opposable thumbs, which are suggested to have been used deal a killing blow.

 The hind feet had four functional toes, the first digit being much reduced in size, but possessing a roughened pad similar to that of possums, which may have assisted with climbing.
 The discovery in 2005 of a specimen which included complete hind feet provided evidence that the marsupial lion exhibited syndactyly (fused second and third toes) like other diprotodonts.

 Its strong forelimbs and retracting claws mean that Thylacoleo possibly climbed trees and perhaps carried carcasses to keep the kill for itself (similar to the leopard today).
 The climbing ability would have also helped them climb out of caves, which could therefore have been used as dens to rear their young.

-Due to its unique predatory morphology, some scientists have claimed Thylacoleo to be the most specialised mammalian carnivore of all time.
-Thylacoleo had vertical shearing 'carnassial' cheek teeth that are relatively larger than in any other mammalian carnivore.
-Thylacoleo was clearly derived from the diprotodontian ancestry due to its incisor morphology and is distinguished by the pronounced development of upper and lower third premolars which functioned as extreme carnassials with complementary reduction in the molar teeth row.
-They also had canines but they served little purpose as they were stubby and not very sharp.

-Behaviour and diet

-Diet
+Specialised tail bones called chevrons strengthened the tail, likely allowing the animal to use it to prop itself up while rearing on its hind legs, which may have been done when climbing or attacking prey.

+The lumbar region is relatively rigid and straight, and suggests that the lower back was relatively inflexible.